 You.
 In Paris.
 At Christmas.
 On the Seine River.
 Do we have your attention?
 The night begins on the banks of the Seine where you'll board your floating dinner cruise.
 Over three leisurely hours you sip French wine while enjoying course after course, all the while watching the illuminated monuments of Paris slowly drift by from a table on the glass-sided boats of Bateaux Mouches.

 For the best seating, the best meal, and the ultimate experience we suggest you book the Excellence package.
-Available most evenings in December but not, alas, on Christmas Day.
+Available most evenings in December.

-We can't think of a better way to celebrate the holiday season than attending a concert at a stunning historic church in Paris.
-Experience classical music with works by Bach, Beethoven, Purcell, Vivaldi, and Chopin.
-One of our best Insiders tips is to book a special Christmas concert on the Eiffel Tower, but tickets are selling quickly, so act now.
+We can't think of a better way to celebrate the holiday season than attending a concert at a stunning historic venue in Paris.
+Experience classical music with works by Bach, Beethoven, Purcell, Vivaldi, and Chopin in stunning venues like La Sainte Chapelle, Palais Garnier, and Église Saint-Sulpice.
+Concerts and dates will be announced later in 2023, so check back.
+This is something you don't want to miss.

 So far this Christmas we've got you out on the river, fed you lunch and dinner, and taken you to the Moulin Rouge.
 What's missing?
 A visit to the world's most famous art museum, of course.
 You certainly need to see the historic and important art found at the Louvre, but you also don't want to wait in a long line.